tomasnunes/invasion/README.md

 - The roads are bidirectional, an Alien invading the world would not be stopped by a unidirectional road, although the provided map doesn't need to specify both connections, one is enough to generate the bidirectional connection.
 - City names cannot contain spaces, any other character is allowed.
+- The order in which connections are printed is irrelevant.

 ## Trade-Offs, Optimizations and Possible Changes